Nhannguyenus24/Drafts/tic-tac-toe/README.md

   - +10 for AI wins (adjusted by depth for faster wins)
   - -10 for human wins (adjusted by depth for slower losses)
   - 0 for draws

-### Why the Hard Bot Never Loses

-Tic-tac-toe is a solved game.
-With perfect play:
-- The first player (X) can force a win or draw
-- The second player (O) can force a draw
-- Our AI plays perfectly, so it never makes suboptimal moves

 ## 🏗️ Project Structure